playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 @[user](code/javaguide/forms/u3/User.java)

 The message returned in the above example will become a global error.
 Errors are defined as [`play.data.validation.ValidationError`](api/java/play/data/validation/ValidationError.html).
-Also be aware that in this example the `validateInstance` method and the `@Constraints.Required` constraint will be called simultaneously - so the `validateInstance` method will be called no matter if `@Constraints.Required` was successful or not (and vica verca).
+Also be aware that in this example the `validateInstance` method and the `@Constraints.Required` constraint will be called simultaneously - so the `validateInstance` method will be called no matter if `@Constraints.Required` was successful or not (and vice versa).
 You will learn how to introduce an order later on.

 As you can see the `Validatable<T>` interface takes a type parameter which determines the return type of the `validateInstance()` method.
 So depending if you want to be able to add a single global error, one error (which could be global as well) or multiple (maybe global) errors to a form via `validateInstance()`, you have to use either a `String`, a `ValidationError` or a `List<ValidationError>` as type argument.
 Any other return types of the validate method will be ignored by Play.